 Deep tissue massage

-- Applying firm pressure to help release long-term tight muscles that may be causing pain or postural abnormality.
+- Applying firm pressure to help release chronically tight muscles that may be causing pain or postural abnormality.
 This is an excellent treatment for the injuries and chronic problems that can develop during workouts at the gym, keeping fit, and sports activities.
+It is also helpful for repetitive strain injury.

-- Often uses techniques such as cross-fibre friction to help with injury healing.
+- is suitable for anyone with an active lifestyle, as well as sports people and athletes.
+Often uses techniques such as cross-fibre friction to help with injury healing.
 Sports massage promotes flexibility to help prevent further injury.

 - A deeply relaxing full-body massage.
-Its additional benefits include increasing the level of oxygen in the blood, decreasing muscle toxins, and improving circulation and flexibility.
-Swedish massage uses a variety of techniques, including circular pressure applied by the hands and palms, firm kneading, knuckling, percussive tapping, bending and stretching.
+Its additional benefits include increasing the level of oxygen in the blood, de-toxing via the lymphatic system, and improving circulation and flexibility.
+Swedish massage can help with stress, anxiety, and chronic aches and pains.
+It uses a variety of techniques, including circular pressure applied by the hands and palms, firm kneading, knuckling, percussive tapping, bending and stretching.

 - This treatment works on the basis that the hands and feet act as a map to the whole body.
 By manipulating and applying pressure to the different areas of the feet or hands, the whole body is stimulated and feels revitalised.